For the media

 • Increased relationship conflicts

 In general, stress levels can be decreased through identifying what causes stress and working to reduce or eliminate those things.
-You can then take steps to cope with the stressors that cannot be avoided.
+You can then take steps to cope with stressors that can't be avoided.

 Cultural barriers to receiving mental health care